 Click on the link below to make a contribution to the RTPNP fund.

-While the RTPNP fund is unrestricted as to how it may be spent related to funcional needs at Tallgrass Prairie, the initial and most immediate priority focus will be given to prairie restoration and other natural resource needs.
+While the RTPNP fund is unrestricted as to how it may be spent related to functional needs at Tallgrass Prairie National Preserve, the initial and most immediate priority focus will be given to prairie restoration and other natural resource needs.
 Bison management is one of the newest operational challenges to be found here.
-After 140+ years of absence, bison were reintroduced to the prairie at the Preserve in October 2009.
-There is much that is involved with the growing and management of an American icon species that is so integral to the environmental health of a prairie environment.
-The first calf was born on Mother's Day May 9, 2010.
-More are anticipated in 2011.
-The development and construction of bison handling facilities is an immediate need to ensure successful management of the bison herd.
+After 140+ years of absence, bison were reintroduced to the prairie at the preserve in October 2009.
+There is a great deal involved with the growing and management of an American icon species that is so integral to the environmental health of a prairie environment.
+The first calf was born on Mother's Day May 9, 2010 and the herd is continuing to grow.
+The finishing elements of electricity and a roof for the bison handling facilities are immediate needs to ensure successful management of the bison herd.

 Tallgrass Prairie National Preserve

 If you would like to learn more or make inquiries about making donations, you may contact the superintendent by phone at (620) 273-6034 or email.
 You may send written inquiries to: